bbauska/JS-Programs/README.md

 washDish();
 </pre>

-<p>In this example, when washDish is called, it gets added to the call
+<p>In this example, when washDish() is called, it gets added to the call
 stack.
-Inside washDish, dryDish() called, which, in turn, gets added to the call stack.
+Inside washDish(), dryDish() called, which, in turn, gets added to the call stack.
 Finally, storeDish() is called from dryDish(), and it also gets added to the call stack.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->